chiralhat/fpga-pulses/README.md

 	* The two most-significant bytes set the time offset between the nutation pulse and the first pulse.

 # Credits
-The UART code is adapted from https://github.com/cyrozap/iCEstick-UART-Demo/pull/3/files#diff-bca38f311bb7e3ea53c7f1f8993dcf59
+The UART code comes from Timothy Goddard and Aaron Dahlen.

-The PLL code is adapted from https://gist.github.com/thoughtpolice/8ec923e1b3fc4bb12c11aa23b4dc53b5#file-ice40-v